Ru

 Copper (Cu)

-The material copper (Cu) is commonly used in manufacturing yields.
+PCB manufacturers incorporate copper (Cu) as a common manufacturing material.
 Consequently, in PCBs, it is leveraged to construct thin pathways for transmitting signals.
 Do you know it offers tremendous characteristics?
 That makes it an indispensable choice.
 For example, electrical conductivity, economical prices, and compatibility.

 The unique features of copper and its performance help the engineers.
 It enables them to produce productive electric gadgets.
 Somewhat it is the most used material due to its durability, reliability, and resistance to handling damaging characteristics.